-The word menstruation is derived from the word menses — a Latin word for “month.
-Menstruation or our monthly freakin’ period is when a woman’s uterus sheds tissues, fluids and blood it no longer needs. *Yup, our uterus has a mind of its own*
+The word, menstruation, is derived from the word “menses” — a Latin word for “month.”
+Menstruation or our monthly freakin’ period is when a woman’s uterus sheds tissues, fluids and blood it no longer needs. *Yup, our uterus has a mind of its own.*

 1. Women will spend approximately 3,500 days menstruating during her lifetime.

 2. It is estimated that 70% of menstruating women use tampons as opposed to other methods (including pads, menstrual cups, liners etc).

-3. In history, Christian churches would withhold communion to menstruating women. *Now how did they KNOW??
-Hmmm..*
+3. In history, Christian churches would withhold communion to menstruating women.

 4. Periods are often longer, heavier and more painful during the Winter months.

 It is a theory that suggests that women who live or work in close proximity to each other develop synchronised periods.

 *As a woman in an office full of women — this DEFINITELY exists!*

 Tampons were invented in the 1920s.
 Before then, most women used re-usable rags.
-It is theorised that premodern women only had 50 periods during a lifetime (as opposed to 350 in modern women) — so they just ‘bled into their clothing’.
+It is theorised that pre-modern women only had 50 periods during a lifetime (as opposed to 350 in modern women) — so they just ‘bled into their clothing’.

 Some as young as 8 or 9.
-This is thought to be because modern women are heavier than pre-modern women — fat produces more estrogen in the bloodstream.
+This is thought to be because modern women are heavier than pre-modern women — fat produces more oestrogen in the bloodstream.

 8. The human female egg is the largest single cell in the female body and the only cell that can be visible to the naked eye! *Whoa!*